matthew-dong-dev/personal-website/recruiter.md

 **Software Developer & Research Assistant - CAHL Research Lab**
  <!-- <a href="https://github.com/CAHLR" target="_blank">CAHL Research Lab</a> -->

-- Worked under the supervision of Zachary Pardos and collaborated on software development and machine learning research teams building an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
+- Worked under the supervision of Zachary Pardos and collaborated on software development and machine learning research teams to build an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
-- Annual traffic to site includes ~10\% of undergraduate population of 30,000 students.
+- Annual traffic to site includes ~10% of undergraduate population of 30,000 students.
 - Conducted full-stack feature development and testing, managed model retraining pipeline incorporating class API data streams and student enrollment updates from  campus registrar office.
 - Designed and built the system’s enhanced <a href="https://askoski.berkeley.edu/search" target="_blank">search feature / course catalog</a>.
 <!-- (More info <a href="{% post_url 2018-06-06-askoski %}" target="_blank">here</a>) -->